 - Based on Chromium, so Chrome plugins still work;

-- Drains less batter and runs slightly faster than Chrome;
+- Drains less battery and runs slightly faster than Chrome;

 My only recommendation: if you use Edge, change the default search engine away from Bing.
 Seriously.